ryankurte/fwsig/README.md

 Metadata support allows applications to be packaged with relevant meta-information for loading and execution, for example application names and versions, supported devices, and device configurations.
 Due to disparate application needs, metadata encoding is not specified, though helpers may be provided for specific formats (such as JSON or CBOR).

+For implementation details, please see the rust [reference implementation](https://docs.rs/fwsig).

 ### Packaging Applications